claudiospizzi/mqtt2mystrom/README.md

 ## Topics

-### Status messages
+### Publish: Status Messages)

-The current relay status will be published to `mystrom/relay/<SwitchName>` in retained mode.
+The current relay status and power usage is published to the following topics:
+* `mystrom/relay/<SwitchName>`
   The `val` will contain `0` if the switch is turned off and not relaying power and `1` if the switch is turned on and relaying power.
+* `mystrom/power/<SwitchName>`

-With the interval of the polling configuration, normally every minute, the current power usage is published to `mystrom/power/<SwitchName>`.
-It will contain the currently used watt in the payload `val`.
+  With the interval of the polling configuration, normally every minute, the current power usage is published to this topic.
+The currently used watt is in the payload `val`.

-### Control switch relay
+### Subscribe: Control Switch Relay

-To control the relay status of a switch, use on of the self explained topics without any payload:
+To control the relay status of a MyStrom Switch, use the following topics:
 * `mystrom/set/<SwitchName>/on`
+  Turn power relaying on.
+No payload required.
 * `mystrom/set/<SwitchName>/off`
+  Turn power relaying off.
+No payload required.

 [MyStrom Switches]: https://mystrom.ch/de/wifi-switch/